-Although active in a variety of areas of the law, Ms. Jones concentrates her practice in lobbying, government relations and procurement.
+Although active in a variety of areas of the law, Lisa Harris Jones concentrates her practice in lobbying, government relations and procurement.
 She has represented both publicly held and private enterprises, encompassing small and large business entities.

 In 2000, Ms. Jones opened up her own firm, Harris Jones & Malone, LLC (HJM).
-Now, 16 years later, she remains the first and only African American female in the State of Maryland to operate her own practice with a focus in lobbying, government relations and procurement at both the state and local levels.
+Now, 16 years later, she remains the first and only African American woman in the State of Maryland to operate her own legal practice with a focus in lobbying, government relations and procurement at both the state and local levels.

 Through hard work and tireless advocacy, Ms. Jones is widely regarded as a lobbyist with the ability to effect real change in the legislative process, regardless of the size of her client or the perceived power of her opponent.
-As a result of her successful track record over the last five years, her clients have enabled her to become the first African American to be consistently ranked in the top five earning lobbyists in Maryland, following the conclusion of each legislative session since 2009.
+As a result of her successful track record over the last seven years, her clients have enabled her to become the first African American to be consistently ranked in the top five earning lobbyists in Maryland following the conclusion of each legislative session.

 Ms. Jones is honored to have received the Friend of Dyslexia Award for Outstanding Dyslexia Advocacy in 2016 and the YWCA Greater Baltimore’s Special Leader Award in 2012.
 In 2009, she received The Daily Record’s Leadership in Law Award.
 She has also been named one of 50 Women to Watch in 2013 by The Baltimore Sun, one of Maryland’s Top 100 Women in 2005 and 2009 by The Daily Record, 40 under 40 by the Baltimore Business Journal in 2001, the Top 25 Young Leaders to Watch by the Baltimore Times in 2002, and honored as a 21st Century Woman by the Maryland Coalition for Responsive Government in 2000.
 Recently, Ms. Jones was recognized as one of the Most Influential Black Corporate Directors by Savoy Magazine.